 New York City has the distinction of being one of the priciest real estate markets in the world.
 It’s no surprise then that it’s also home to some of the most uberwealthy people globally, more of which live in New York than anywhere else, according to one source.
 So, where do most of them live?
 It’s not hard to guess (cough, cough* Upper East Side).
 But for those who are curious enough, the Census Bureau’s American Community Survey offers some real data.
-The most recent survey covered the years 2013-2017 and provided some fascinating insight into each neighborhood’s demographic, social, and economic makeup.
+The most recent survey covered 2013-2017 and provided some fascinating insight into each neighborhood’s demographic, social, and economic makeup.
 You can check out each area yourself on the Department of City Planning’s GIS mapping tool.
 Here’s a shortlist of the ten wealthiest neighborhoods in New York for those who are short on time.
 Most of them shouldn’t surprise you, but a few might.

 The city has broken down the data by the ACS by looking at different data sets and mapping them by neighborhood.
 In this article, we’ve used the same neighborhood designation as the NYC Planning map.
 It is why some areas are mashed together (SoHo/Tribeca/Civic Center/Little Italy), and others are not (Lincoln Square and the Upper West Side).
 The mean household income has been listed in each area.